The latest version of anvi’o is

 You need another parameter?
 Well, of course you do!
 Let us know, and let’s have a discussion.
 We love parameters.

-Displaying and exploring the pan genome
+Displaying the pan genome

 Once your analysis is done, you will use the program

 anvi-display-pan to display your results.

 This is the simplest form of this command:

 anvi-display-pan is very similar to the program